hashicorp/vagrant/website/docs/source/v2/cli/global-status.html.md

 * `--prune` - Prunes invalid entries from the list.
 This is much more time consuming than simply listing the entries.

+## Environment Not Showing Up

+If your environment is not showing up, you may have to do a `vagrant destroy` followed by a `vagrant up`.

+If you just upgraded from a previous version of Vagrant, existing environments won't show up in global-status until they are destroyed and recreated.